-In addition to the OVA and AIM 815 Z, identifying volatile organic compounds, these instruments are a useful adjunct to professional judgment in selecting the level of protection to be worn by workers on site.
-There are four levels of protection described in EPA's Occupational Health and Safety Manual.
-According to this manual, protection levels range from Level A to Level D depending upon the presence and measured concentration of the chemical substance in the ambient atmosphere.
-Level A should be worn when the highest level of respiratory, skin and eye protection is needed.
-Level B should be worn when the highest level of respiratory protection is needed but a lesser level of skin protection.
+In addition to the OVA and AIM 815 Z, which identify volatile organic compounds, these instruments are a useful adjunct to professional judgment in selecting the level of protection to be worn by workers on site.
+There are four levels of protection described in the U.S. EPA's Occupational Health and Safety Manual.
+According to this manual, protection levels range from Level A to Level D depending upon the presence and measured, concentration of the chemical substance in the ambient atmosphere.
+Level A should be worn when the highest level of respiratory, skin and eye protection is Level B should be worn when the highest level of respiratory protection is needed but a lesser level of skin protection.
 Level C should be worn when the criteria for using air-purifying respirators are met.
 Level D should be worn only as a work uniform and not on any site with respiratory or skin hazards.
 Attachment 1 fully defines the requirements for each level of protection.

-Utilizing best judgment, specific findings of no ambient air contamination from surface soils and EPA guidance, EMD has determined that Lot 203 presents the minimal level of risk.
+Utilizing best professional judgment, specific findings of no ambient air contamination from surface soils and EPA guidance, Environmental Management Department (EMD) has determined that Lot 203 presents no apparent risk to human health.
 Accordingly, Level D protection will be used by workers on Lot 203.